 UPDATE: LEARN MORE Create engaging online classrooms with a learning management system (LMS) that helps you create interactive lessons, develop intuitive user experiences, and more.

-It makes sense that a healthy body makes for a more alert mind that’s ready to learn.
-Unfortunately, in our fast-paced world, students often skip out on healthy eating and sleep hygiene.
+It makes sense that a healthy body makes for a more alert mind ready to learn.
+Unfortunately, students often skip out on healthy eating and sleep hygiene in our fast-paced world.
 The Centers for Disease Control and Prevention recommends that adults get seven or more hours of sleep per night.
 To get the most restful sleep, it’s best to put away electronics at least a half-hour before bed.
 Getting regular exercise is also important as it enhances memory and thinking skills.
 Something else to consider is mindfulness meditation, which improves cognition while reducing stress and even improves self-regulation over time.

-When taking online classes, it can be tempting to work from the couch with Netflix in the background or even from bed.
-However, creating a distraction-free space that’s used exclusively for studying helps your mind switch to “study mode.”
+When taking online classes, working from the couch with Netflix in the background or even from bed can be tempting.
+However, creating a distraction-free space used exclusively for studying helps your mind switch to “study mode.”
 By putting your other devices away, turning off the TV, and eliminating distracting background music, it’s possible to retain more information in less time.
 Other distractions like hunger, thirst, or tiredness can be avoided by ensuring your body’s needs are taken care of.
 Make sure your space has enough light, but avoid the distracting glare of sunshine through a bright window.